 Legal Authority: Section 1338 of the Federal Housing Enterprises Financial Safety and Soundness Act of 1992 (12 U.S.C.
-4568).
+4501 et seq.).
+Regulations are at 24 CFR part 91 and part 93.

-Administering Office: Assistant Secretary for Community Planning and Development, Department of Housing and Urban Development, Washington DC 20410.
+Administering Office: Assistant Secretary for Community Planning and Development, Department of Housing and Urban Development, Washington, DC 20410.